-Vincent Dirckx, partner and Head of the Corporate M&A practice at CMS DeBacker, said: "The risk to sellers in European M&A deals has seen a steady decline over the last few years.
+Stefan Brunnschweiler, partner and Global Head of the CMS Corporate/M&A Group, said, "The risk to sellers in European M&A deals has seen a steady decline over the last few years.
 However, 2014 saw a marked increase in seller-friendly deal structures, in line with the relative boom in M&A value across Europe."